Seminary is a strange old word.

-Coming into seminary, we overheard some people say seminary was the best season of their lives, but more often, we heard horror stories about families run ragged, spouses run over, the development of anxiety disorders, flare-ups of dormant sin patterns, painful history brought to light – all true, in my experience.
-But having survived seminary – and maybe even thrived toward the end of my time – I can now see how the whole process is the turning of soil, the messy work of preparing a healthy seed plot and garden.
-It’s helpful to know what’s in this soil anyway.
+Coming into seminary, we heard some people say seminary was the best season of their lives, but more often, we heard horror stories about families run ragged, spouses run over, the development of anxiety disorders, flare-ups of dormant sin patterns, painful history brought to light.

-Seminary in many ways has been a soil test for my character.
-It is scary to find out what these sorts of trials and tests reveal, but as James puts it,
+It is scary to find out what these sorts of trials and tests reveal, but as James puts it –

 Consider it a sheer gift, friends, when tests and challenges come at you from all sides.
 You know that under pressure, your faith-life is forced into the open and shows its true colors.
 So don’t try to get out of anything prematurely.
 Let it do its work so you become mature and well-developed, not deficient in any way.